masteringmodernpayments/book/callbacks.md

 Customers, especially business customers, appreciate getting a PDF receipt along with the email.
 You make their lives measurably easier by including a file that they can just attach to their expense report, rather than having to go through a convoluted dance to convert your email into something they can use.

 There is a paid product named [PrinceXML][callbacks-PrinceXML] that makes excellent PDFs but it is very expensive and not very usable on cloud platforms like Heroku.
 [DocRaptor][callbacks-DocRaptor] is a paid service that has licensed PrinceXML and provides a nice API.
+There's also a nice gem named [Prawn][callbacks-prawn] that lets you generate PDFs without going through an HTML intermediary.
 However, the easiest and cheapest way to generate PDFs that I know of is to use an open-source service that I created named [Docverter][callbacks-Docverter].
 All you have to do is generate some HTML and pass it to Docverter's API which then returns a PDF:

 In `Gemfile`: